Choosing image management software is a key step to getting family photos organized.

 - XnView (free) – app provides image browsing, viewing, cataloging, and converting.
 Windows.
 2.5 million users.
 CNet review here.

-For Macintosh OS X users, besides Photoshop Elements also consider:
+For Macintosh OS X Users

 - GraphicConverter ($40) – Excellent all-round image editing program for viewing, converting, and adding metadata to 80 image file formats; stable, reliable, and much simpler alternative to Photoshop with a long track record.
 Mac only.
 CNet review here.

-- Acorn ($30) – “The Image Editor for Humans” has a simple and elegant interface with tools for viewing, converting, and adding metadata, text, shapes, and effects.
+Acorn ($30) – “The Image Editor for Humans” has a simple and elegant interface with tools for viewing, converting, and adding metadata, text, shapes, and effects.
 Mac only.
 CNet review here.

 For more alternatives, visit: